markdumke/Blog/index.md

 This blog post is about how to implement a Recurrent Neural Network (RNN) in R.

 ## What is an RNN?
-RNNs are neural network for sequence data.
+An RNN is a neural network for sequential data.
 Therefore it is suited for text data.
 Some applications of RNNs include machine translation, speech recognition and generation, sentiment analysis, text prediction and generation.